Audit Commission: National Fraud Initiative

 This authority is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds in order to prevent and detect fraud.

-Further information on the Audit Commission's legal powers and the reasons why it matches particular information can also be found on the Audit Commission's NFI website
+View further information on the Cabinet Office’s legal powers and the reasons why it matches particular information.
+For further information on data matching at this authority please Contact Us.